-Nampa Police department adopted the Community Service Officer (CSO) program in 1995, employing two CSOs; now the department employees six full time CSOs.
+Nampa Police department adopted the Community Service Officer (CSO) program in 1995, employing two CSOs; now the department employees eight full time CSOs.
 When the program was developed, the primary functions were to assist patrol, however, CSOs began running the evidence facility, taking care of the vehicle fleet, traffic control, procurement and much more.

-CSOs also coordinate:
+Crime Prevention CSOs also coordinate:

 The Nampa Public Safety Academy